Healthy Cinnamon Rolls! I’m all about creating healthy-ish alternatives to classic recipes, and these healthy cinnamon rolls are the ultimate upgrade.

 Healthy-ish cinnamon roll variations & ingredient substitutions:

-- Sour cream frosting: whisk together ¼ cup sour cream, 3 tablespoons coconut sugar, ¼ teaspoon vanilla (or vanilla bean paste) and a pinch of salt.
-Drizzle over cinnamon rolls.
-You can also do this with whole-fat Greek yogurt, but I don’t recommend that.
+- Sour cream frosting: whisk together ¼ cup sour cream, 3 tablespoons coconut sugar, ¼ teaspoon vanilla extract (or paste) and a pinch of salt.

 - Swap oil in for butter: use olive oil or coconut oil in place of the melted butter.